Correlators are simpler than wavefunctions: Expanding the correlator

 where the product is over all connected components of the graph $G$ with $\mathfrak{g}$ removed.
-Note, due to the limit we are taking, $\langle g \rangle$ is the correlator of the respective connected component with the edges connected to the central tube set to zero.
+In this limit, $\langle \mathfrak{h} \rangle$ is the correlator of the respective connected component with the edges connected to $\mathfrak{g}$ set to zero.
 Furthermore, the first derivative with respect to $\epsilon$ is the same as in \eqref{eq:Et1exp}, therefore the sub-leading term in the series expansion around any pole of the correlator vanishes.
-This places strong constraints on the structure of the correlator.
-We have found in tree-level examples up to $4$ vertices---including both the $4$-chain and the star---that if we make an ansatz for the correlator inputing only the poles, demanding only the vanishing of subleading terms almost completely fixes the correlator.
+This places strongly constraints the correlator.
+We found in tree-level examples up to $4$ vertices ($4$-chain and star) that if we make an ansatz for the correlator inputing only the poles, demanding only the vanishing of subleading terms fixed $97\%$ of the coefficients.